IvanUkhov/blog/_posts/2021-01-25-dirichlet-process.md

 The behavior is uneventful, which is a good sign.

-Let us now take a look at the posterior distributions of the first seven components highlighted earlier (note the different scales on the vertical axis):
+Let us now take a look at the posterior distributions of the first seven components highlighted earlier (note the different scales on the vertical axes):